 It is possible for students to earn a limited number of graduate credits during the senior year and complete a master’s degree in mathematics or statistics or in one year beyond the bachelor’s degree.
 The department offers graduate programs through the Ph.D. level.

-The Department of Mathematics and Statistics’ 26 faculty members have all earned doctorates in mathematics or statistics from leading universities.
-Beginning with calculus, all courses are taught in small sections in order to insure an appropriate level of personal attention.
+The Department of Mathematics and Statistics has 30 faculty members, all who have advanced degrees in mathematics or statistics from leading universities.
+Nine of the faculty are devoted exclusively to teaching responsibilities.
+Beginning with calculus, all courses are taught in small sections to insure an appropriate level of personal attention.

-Students utilize various computer software tools including Maple, Minitab, Matlab and Geometer’s Sketchpad.
-These are available in the Scientific Computation Laboratory, a classroom currently equipped with Power Macintosh G4’s, and in other computer labs around campus.
+Students utilize various software tools including Maple, Minitab, Matlab, Mathematica, R and Geometer’s Sketchpad.
+These are available in the Math Science Computer Laboratory, a classroom currently equipped with Dell All-In-One systems and in other computer labs around campus.

-Part-time employment is available for undergraduates as tutors in the Mathematics and Statistics Tutoring Center or as graders for the department.
+Part-time employment is available for undergraduates as tutors in the Learning Commons and the Math Emporium or as paper graders for the department.

 A number of scholarships exist specifically for students who declare a major in statistics: